Procurement Risk:

 Explore

-Decree No. 2013/570/PRN/PM, Article 75, Sections 1–6, is clear about the sanctions imposed on companies convicted of bribery or corruption during a procurement bid.…
+Niger’s Decree No. 2013/570/PRN/PM, Article 75, Sections 1–6, establishes six specific sanctions that can be imposed on companies found guilty of bribery or corruption…

 Explore